anonarete/arete-src-anon/README.md

 # ARETE
-Blockchain Sharding Made Practical.
-This implementation is based on [Alberto's Hotstuff codebase](https://github.com/asonnino/hotstuff).
+An implementation for the paper: *Sharding SMR with Optimal-size Shards for Highly Scalable Blockchains*.
+The consensus protocol is based on the [Hotstuff codebase](https://github.com/asonnino/hotstuff) implemented by Alberto Sonnino.

 ## Quick Start